India tourist killed by stone throwing mob

 India blames Pakistan for fuelling the unrest, a claim denied by Islamabad.

-Two out of the three wars fought between the two nations have centred centred on Kashmir.
+Two out of the three wars fought between the two nations have centred on Kashmir.